davesade/luxtrain/README.md

 To https://github.com/davesade/luxtrain
  * [new branch]      master -> master
 ```
-Congratulations, you just pushed your first commit!
+**Congratulations**, you just pushed your first commit!

 ###Starting from existing repository on a server

-With Git, you **ALWAYS** work with complete branch of repository on your local PC - that's why it's called **distributed version control system**.
-So easiest way to start contributing to existing project is to clone it from a server.
+With Git, you **ALWAYS** work with complete repository, even on your local PC - that's why it's called **distributed version control system**.
+There is usually single point of place - main server - where project is being held, which is then shared between many developers, pushing their contributions to remote origin.
+So easiest way to start contributing to existing project is to **clone** it from a server.
 Let's do it right now!
 ```
 git clone https://github.com/davesade/luxtrain
 Cloning into 'luxtrain'...